SimonKraatz-USDA/EzPAI/README.md

 - There could potentially be some value in skipping the blur detection, as it adds almost 50% processing time, and because many of the blurry imagery may also be filtered out in the postprocessing.
 But getPAI can be quickly changed to read in imagery from the hourscreen step output.
 - There can also be value in skipping hour screening, however given that it is fast and provides users with a csv of timestamps it not worth skipping.
 But one may want to modify the code to remove any screening and consider all available imagery, to avoid omitting useful data when the timestamps are wrong.
 Timestamps can be updated on the .csv as needed.
 - It is recommended to update Timestamps ahead of the getPAI step, because timestamps are written out on the small overview images that summarize the PAI extraction process ('hist_' jpg), which can be useful for understanding or tweaking settings.

+### Important parameters:
+cloudythr: the threshold for the blue sky index value [3] that deciding if the image is mainly diffuse light (cloud, <thr) or not (clear, > thr).
+This is somewhat qualitative, and depends on the camera used and judgement.
+It should not take much time to obtain a reasonable estimate from trial and error.
+This parameter is quite important, because the threshold can impacts how image pixels are categorized into canopy and sky if tmthri and tmthrc have different values as our default code does.
+Cloudy vs not-cloudy is important for postprocessing, because ideally one would want to calibrate all imagery to diffuse light condition.

+k, the extinction coefficient in Beer's Law [3]: This is somewhat flexible and different, valid rationale can be made to set this value.
+Probably it would usually be in the 0.4-1.0 range.
+In our case, we did not have leaf angle distribution measurement, so we just assumed the G function that Ryu used for their 2012 paper over broadleaf forest, 'erectophile'.
+Our camera field of view was estimated at 40 degrees.
+Thus calculating G(40)/cos(40) we obtained 0.65 and used that as basis.
+Other manuscripts have used k = 0.5 for conifers or 0.6 for broadleaves or derived their k value using somewhat different logic.
+Probably not worth it to overthink how to exactly set k as long as it is within a reasonable range.

+skipbotpix: DCP usually have some part of the image dedicated to metadata.
+In our imagery, this was put at the bottom of the image, so this setting removed the bottom pixels.
+Feel free to change the code to remove from image however needed, or do the cropping in a prior step.

+fcval: the threshold for findcontours to identify large gaps between crowns [3].
+For our image processing, we qualitatively determined that 10000 yielded reasonable results in our dense forest.
+We only added a way to determine what the smallest gap sizes were as percentage of the image, and it was about 0.3% for this setting.
+We also checked a few other values for our imagery, with 50k and 100k corresponding to about 1.4% and 3%, respectively.
+This is for our image size of were 2304 x (1728-skipbotpix), for imagery with larger (fewer) pixels than ours fcval needs to be increased (decreased) to keep the size as percentage of the image the same.

+lbinskip and rbinskip: doesn't really need to be altered, because the EzPAI results are expected to require some data QC/QA postprocessing regardless.

 ## Suggested postprocessing
 One may want to re-screen data for extreme blue sky index values, as well has impose some thresholds on the Rosin edge detection discussed to screen poor quality imagery.
 Another consideration is a bias in CC/GF/PAI values depending on whether the sky is cloudy or not.
 This bias is expected a priori and is attributable to illumination differences [3].
 Reference [3] addressed this by changing thresholds for canopy/sky discrimination depending on whether the sky was cloudy or not.
 Our getPAI script also has this functionality, but we used different threshold values that were more appropriate for our setup than those provided in [3] (see our tmthri, tmthrc values in the getPAI script).
 But even then, we still observed differences ('jumps') for same-day CC/CP/PAI values that depended on whether the sky was cloudy or not.
 We corrected for this by calibrating crown cover (CC) and gap fraction (GF) of the cloud-free imagery to that of cloudy (i.e., the blue sky index < cloudythr) imagery using linear regression.
 At most cameras, there was a high correlation between the cloudy and clear-sky data (R > 0.9), allowing for reliable correction.
 We then calculated new crown porosity values (CP) and used them to obtain new PAI values from the 'diffuse' (cloudy) CC and CP values.
 This method of obtaining 'calibrated PAI' from the csv outputs was deemed the best option for us, given the large amount of time and uncertainty involved in experimenting with different settings and re-running the scripts each time.